olegv142/esp32-ble-uart-mx/README.md

 * open Arduino Serial Monitor
 * observe idle events
 * open https://enspectr.github.io/ble-term in chrome browser
-* press 'connect' and connect to your device
+* press 'connect' to establish connection to your device
 * try using Serial Monitor and BLE terminal application to send data in both directions

 ## Power consumption